How-to guide

 How to start the build or buy conversation

-• Compliance and security are non-negotiable, with stringent regulations governing data protection and financial transactions.
+• Compliance and security: These are non-negotiable, with stringent regulations governing data protection and financial transactions.
 Businesses must ensure their chosen solution complies with relevant laws, such as GDPR for data protection and PCI DSS for payment security.
 Failure to do so can result in hefty fines and damage to brand reputation.

 Tech stack must-haves